 Are there are a lot of house-sitting opportunities in Switzerland?

-We didn’t have any trouble finding a housesitting opportunity for two weeks in Zurich, Switzerland, but we also weren’t specifically set on Switzerland.
+We didn’t have any trouble finding a two-week housesitting opportunity in Zurich, Switzerland, but we weren’t specifically set on Switzerland.
 Of course, it was on our bucket list, but so were many other places.

 Whether due to language barriers, other apps that are more common in Switzerland, a small National population, or fewer Swiss people owning pets is all up for discussion, but as an example, at the time of writing this, there are 5927 listings for pets on Trusted House sitters and only 11 of those house sits are in Switzerland.